Monday's Plan Never Survives Tuesday. This Planner Does.

 3

-Your default schedule loads automatically for the new week.
-Overrides and one-time changes don't carry forward.
-You start fresh with the plan, not the chaos.
+Overrides don't carry forward.
+Start fresh with the plan, not the chaos.

 Weekly calendar view showing recurring series with color-coded appointments and per-visit overrides